 Talking of the bite…the many-banded has a formidable neurotoxin venom.
 Once injected it causes severe nausea, vomiting, abdominal cramping and vertigo.
 Death rates are estimated to be around the 10% mark, and are usually down to a failure of the respiratory system linked to nervous system collapse.

 One upside of the many-banded krait is that it’s rarely aggressive and generally shy of human habitation.
 They’re largely nocturnal and prefer non-confrontation to territorialism.
 In addition, the whole family of banded kraits should be easy to spot.
 That’s down to their bright brown and yellow back markings, which makes them simpler to see in forested areas and undergrowth.

-Last but not least on our list of the most dangerous animals in Vietnam comes the humble mozzie.
 Usually considered a nuisance for travelers and a source of irritating bites, they’re actually one of the major threats to human health in the country.
 The reason?
 Tropical disease.
 These abundant fliers spread all sorts through their bite, and can ruin a trip without you even knowing they’ve come, gone, and attacked in the process.

 The major worry is malaria.
 However, recent years have seen a huge dip in infection rates across Vietnam, while the proliferation of anti-malarial drugs has helped protect travelers jetting in and out of the country.
 There are still some incidences, though, especially around the more tropical south and the water-logged Mekong Delta.

 In addition to that, you’ve got dengue to think about.
 It’s another tropical ailment transmitted by mosquitoes and has been slowly gaining momentum across Vietnam and Southeast Asia more generally in recent years.
 2019 showed a whopping 320,000 cases overall, which translated into 50 deaths in total.